Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips for home gardeners.

 Nasturtium History and Origins

-The nasturtium varieties we encounter today are descended from 2 species.
-The first was introduced to the Americas by Spanish conquistadors in the late 15th century.
-The second was introduced by the Dutch in the 17th century.
+The nasturtium varieties we encounter today are descended from two species.
+The first was introduced to the Americas by Spanish conquistadors in the late 15th century; the second was introduced by the Dutch in the 17th century.
 Both varieties were long, trailing plants.
 Starting in the 19th century, breeders have produced more compact varieties for use in containers and planters as an ornamental.

 Nasturtium Growing Conditions